Langholm

 Langholm /ˈlæŋəm/, also known colloquially as the "Muckle Toon", is a burgh in Dumfries and Galloway, southern Scotland.
 Langholm lies between four hills in the valley of the River Esk in the Southern Uplands.

 Location and geography

 Langholm sits 8 mi north of the Anglo-Scottish border on the A7 road running between Edinburgh and Carlisle.
 Edinburgh is 73 mi to the north, Newcastleton is around 10 mi to the east and Carlisle 19 mi to the south.

 Langholm is surrounded by four hills in the River Esk valley within Scotland's wider Southern Uplands.
 The highest of the four hills is 300 m high Whita hill on which stands an obelisk (locally known as 'The Monument').
-The Monument commemorates the life and achievements of Sir John Malcolm (1769‑1833), former soldier, statesman, and historian.
-The other three hills are Warblaw (in Langholm it is pronounced Warbla), Meikleholmhill (a knowe of which is known as 'Timpen') and the Castle Hill.
+The Monument commemorates the life and achievements of Sir John Malcolm (1769–1833), former soldier, statesman, and historian.
+The other three hills are Warblaw (which in Langholm is pronounced Warbla), Meikleholmhill (a knowe a hillock known as 'Timpen') and the Castle Hill.